Advertisement

 Some sleep experts worry that using melatonin regularly may reduce your body's natural productivity of this important sleep hormone.

 As Seema Bonney, M.D., the founder and medical director of the Anti-Aging & Longevity Center of Philadelphia, previously told mindbodygreen: "It's important to remember that melatonin is a hormone, and using any hormone regularly can down-regulate your own production of that hormone."
-Ashley Jordan Ferira, Ph.D., RDN, mbg's vice president of scientific affairs, added, "I have not seen good data to show that high doses of melatonin will not impact your endogenous, natural production of melatonin."
+Ashley Jordan Ferira, Ph.D., RDN, mbg's former vice president of scientific affairs, added, "I have not seen good data to show that high doses of melatonin will not impact your endogenous, natural production of melatonin."

-Other risks of melatonin.
+Other risks of melatonin

 Some research has also shown that taking melatonin leads to impaired glucose tolerance, which can harm your blood sugar health in the long term.
-In one study3 published in the journal Sleep, researchers gave 21 healthy women 5 milligrams of melatonin or a placebo in the morning and evening and then monitored their glucose tolerance for three hours after each dose.
-They found that those given melatonin had higher blood sugar levels.

 There's also significant cross talk between the hormone melatonin and sex hormones like estrogen and testosterone, leading some experts to worry about melatonin's possible long-term side effects on reproductive health.

-Alternatives to melatonin.
+Alternatives to melatonin

 Unfortunately, we don't know whether taking melatonin long-term is safe.
 The good news is that there are a lot of nonhormonal alternative sleep aids.
 If you're concerned about the safety of long-term melatonin use, here are a few alternatives to consider, plus some science-backed lifestyle adjustments for better sleep: